Homework

 KS5 Homework Expectations

 Sixth Form students are expected to have developed sufficient independent study and self-organisation skills to be able to manage their own workload.
 Three hours of homework per subject will be set per week, varying between exam practice, research and retrieval practice.
-All homework should be clearly indicated on Google classroom under a 'homework' topic.
+This will be posted on Google Classroom.

 How is feedback given on homework?